ExoMachina/Swyp/SwypProtocol.md

-Here is the provisional swyp protocol specification; rows that mention cryptoV2 are not yet implemented
+Here is the v1 swyp protocol specification; all future versions of swyp should cooperate well with it

 - [ ] 1 All devices listen for "swyp" services on bonjour/multicast dns locally
         a multicast dns browser searches for "swyp" services on "tcp" in the local network